gopalshrma/WormScraper/README.md

   ```
   python scrape.py worm
   ```
-4. This will generate two files, the url file which will be stored as book-sitemap.txt followed by the actual scraped text file (worm.txt or pact.txt or twig.txt).
+4. This will generate two files, the url file which will be stored as book-sitemap.txt followed by the actual scraped text file (worm.html or pact.html or twig.html).

-5. You can keep the sitemap if you want to update it and scrape text later or you can just delete it.
+5. You can keep the sitemap if you want to update it and scrape more text, later or you can just delete it.

+6. The default classes in the html output correspond to the pagebreak auto detection regular expression in calibre, if you're using another software I'd recommend you change the classes in scrape.py.
+(I've included a screenshot of the default output.)

+7. The scrape file is abstracted enough to be run on other url files, feel free to experiment with that.
+The URL's need to be seperated by new lines in a text document for the scipt to work.

-6. I didn't merge generation of sitemap and scraping of the site in one file because I wanted to experiment with the sitemap, if you feel this project would be better served by merging them please feel free to submit a pull request.
+8. I didn't merge generation of sitemap and scraping of the site in one file because I wanted to experiment with the scrape script, if you feel this project would be better served by merging them please feel free to submit a pull request.

-## Screenshot
+## Default Output

 ![Here's a screenshot of the output.](https://github.com/gopal131072/WormScraper/blob/master/screenshot.png)